 Edward John Ray

 Under his leadership, OSU has completed and updated a visionary campus-wide strategic plan that has served as the framework for the university’s development in profound and historic ways.
 Oregon State research totaled almost $281 million in FY2012, and private sector financing reached nearly $35 million, a 42 percent increase in the past two years.

 President Ray partnered with the OSU Foundation to launch the university’s first comprehensive fundraising campaign.
 The public phase launched in October 2007 with a goal of $625 million.
-By February 2013, the campaign total reached $897 million, including $150 million for scholarships and fellowships, 68 newly endowed faculty positions, and funding for key scientific and learning facilities like the Lois Bates Acheson Veterinary Teaching Hospital, the Hallie Ford Center for Healthy Children and Families, The Linus Pauling Science Center, the International Living Learning Center, a renovated Furman Hall for the College of Education, the Graduate Studies Center at the OSU-Cascades Campus and four new cultural centers.
+By the end of September 2013, the campaign total reached $956.6 million, including $162.6 million for scholarships and fellowships, 68 newly endowed faculty positions, and funding for key scientific and learning facilities like the Lois Bates Acheson Veterinary Teaching Hospital, the Hallie Ford Center for Healthy Children and Families, The Linus Pauling Science Center, the International Living Learning Center, a renovated Furman Hall for the College of Education, the Graduate Studies Center at the OSU-Cascades Campus and four new cultural centers.
 Because of the campaign's tremendous momentum and success, it has been extended to 2014 with a goal of $1 billion.

 Mindful of OSU’s commitment to the people of Oregon, Dr. Ray has overseen the expansion of dual-enrollment agreements to all 17 of the state’s community colleges, making it easier for students to complete four-year degrees.
 He has also taken a leadership role in fostering a more seamless P-20 system, working with area school superintendents, community college leaders and university colleagues to strengthen institutional connections and enhance the student experience.
 Dr. Ray has also helped to usher in a new era of partnership and cooperation between Oregon’s public universities.
 In Central Oregon, an effort to expand OSU-Cascades by 2015 to a robust four-year branch campus of Oregon State has begun, thanks to strong state and community support and financial investment.